What Is A Door?

-Mild steel doors are made using mild steel and it provides more safety than the wood doors in terms of fire resistance, thermal efficiency, and resistance to bowing.
+In this type, mild steel is used in the making of doors.
+It provides more safety than the wooden doors in terms of fire resistance, thermal efficiency, and resistance to bowing.
 They are easy to maintain as well.

 Applications: Industries, safety lockers.

 5. Glass Doors

 Glass doors are decorative doors that allow ideal amount of natural light to pass through.
 However, privacy is restricted.
 Glass doors also improve the sight of the building.

 Applications: Office cabins, garden doors.

 6. Corrugated Steel Doors

-Corrugated steel doors are made using corrugated steel sheets.
+In this type, corrugated steel sheets are used for doors.
 They have a wavy pattern that makes it ideal for collapsing shutter doors.
 The corrugations in the steel increases the tensile strength.
 However, they are vulnerable to rusting.

 Applications: Industries, yard doors, shops.

 7. UPVC Doors

-uPVC doors are made of synthetic unplasticised Poly Vinyl Chloride.
+UPVC doors are made of synthetic unplasticized Poly Vinyl Chloride.
 It is very rigid and durable against weather and temperature when compared to other materials.
 However, it does not provide a pleasing appearance because of the plastic look.

 Applications: Bedroom and bathroom doors, office building.

 8. Fibre Glass Doors

 Fibre Glass doors, unlike the name suggests are note made of glass but with glass fibres.
 Fibre glass doors are made using three components namely the frame, core and the skin.

 The frame consists of any high strength material such a wood or steel.
 The core comprises of polyurethane with glass fibres for insulation against weather and sound.
 The skin of the door is the surface of the door that is visible and it is covered with artificially induced grains to mimic the wood.

 Applications: Residential buildings.

 9. Carbon Fibre Reinforced Doors

 Carbon fibre reinforced doors are similar to fibre glass doors but made up of carbon fibres.
 It provides more strength than the glass fibres and retains its shape during high temperature conditions.

 10. Aluminium Doors

 Aluminium doors are made of aluminium and mainly used as exterior doors because of the massive appearance it provides.
 They are easily customizable and available in various colours which makes it an easy option for exterior doors.